Peng-Protocol/Dexhune-P/Documentation/MFPListingTemplateDocs.md

 # MFPListingTemplate Documentation

 ## Overview
-The `MFPListingTemplate` contract (Solidity ^0.8.2) supports decentralized trading for a token pair, using Uniswap V2 for price discovery via `IERC20.balanceOf`.
+The `MFPListingTemplate` contract (Solidity ^0.8.2) supports decentralized trading for a token pair, price discovery via `IERC20.balanceOf`.
 It manages buy and sell orders and normalized (1e18 precision) balances.
 Volumes are tracked in `_historicalData` during order settlement or cancellation, with auto-generated historical data if not provided by routers.
 Licensed under BSL 1.1 - Peng Protocol 2025, it uses explicit casting, avoids inline assembly, and ensures graceful degradation with try-catch for external calls.

-**Version**: 0.3.6 (Updated 2025-09-04)
+**Version**: 0.3.8 (Updated 2025-09-04)

 **Changes**:
+- v0.3.8: Added minimum price "1", in prices.
-- v0.3.5: Created "MFP" from "SS", removed Uniswap functionality.
+- v0.3.7: Created "MFP" from "SS", removed Uniswap functionality.

 **Compatibility**:
 - CCLiquidityTemplate.sol (v0.1.9)